 From meetings to project management programs and everything in between, there’s an endless list of tools and processes that project managers use to stay organized.
 Be sure to list as many tools as you can think of that you’re familiar with to demonstrate your knowledge of project management software and other tools.

-A project manager needs to be able to identify and prevent issues from impacting the project adversely.
-It is important that the candidate demonstrates the ability to take proactive steps, avoid procrastination, and not shy away from making tough decisions.
-Thus, candidates are often asked to share examples and real-life scenarios from their projects and life where they made proactive decisions.
+A project manager must identify and prevent issues from adversely impacting the project.
+The candidate must demonstrate the ability to take proactive steps, avoid procrastination, and not shy away from making tough decisions.
+Thus, candidates are often asked to share examples and real-life scenarios from their projects and live where they made proactive decisions.
 Here are a few such questions:

 57. Give a few examples of proactive decision-making in your past projects and your life in general.

-It’s always important to take the initiative as a project manager, and your interviewer wants to see just how you do that.
-Think of specific project examples that included a lot of proactive decision-making, but don’t also be afraid to include examples that don’t include the workplace.
+Taking the initiative as a project manager is always important, and your interviewer wants to see just how you do that.
+Think of specific project examples that included a lot of proactive decision-making, but don’t be afraid to include examples that don’t include the workplace.

 58. Can you give me a few examples of a time when you made a tough decision, and it backfired?

-This question is a tough one for candidates to handle as it tells the interviewer how honest you are with yourself and compels you to talk about an instance when you failed.
-Your interviewer wants to see how you handle setbacks because no matter how good you are at your job, they will happen.
+This question is tough for candidates to handle as it tells the interviewer how honest you are with yourself and compels you to talk about an instance when you failed.
+Your interviewer wants to see how you handle setbacks because they will happen no matter how good you are at your job.
 Most importantly, they want to know what you learned from these experiences.
 When you give your examples, explain how you used those setbacks to improve as a project manager overall.

 Miscellaneous Project Management Questions and Answers